Written by: Leslie Fountain and Victoria Phillips

 Hamilton’s talk emphasized the importance of biodiversity.
 She detailed the story of individual species that are now extinct due to human causes and encouraged the audience to recognize the massive range of biodiversity we have on earth.

 With the loss of unique species, we as humans lose the ability to learn, study, and potentially create from what we observe.
 Biomimicry, the field of mimicking nature to create solutions, saves time on research and development because it does not require inventing something new, but rather, building off solutions nature has already created.
 As the number of species decreases so does our ability to learn from their specialized traits.

 Hamilton urged the audience to think of themselves as a part of the ecosystem stating, “Species shape their environment.
 Species modify, maintain, and create their landscape.
 We (as humans) have turned into ecosystem engineers, and this is the world that we have created. ”

 “Species shape their environment.
 Species modify, maintain, and create their landscape.
 We (as humans) have turned into ecosystem engineers, and this is the world that we have created. “

-Next, Hamilton delved into the history of species cataloging and the methodology and processes NatureServe uses to create its Map of Biodiversity Importance.
-By mapping the areas with the most endangered species, community developers, citizens, and scientists can determine which areas need the most critical and stringent environmental protection.
+Hamilton also spoke on the history of species cataloging and the methodology and processes NatureServe uses to create its Map of Biodiversity Importance.
+By mapping areas with high numbers of endangered species, community developers, citizens, and scientists can determine which places need the most critical and stringent environmental protection.
 Hamilton stated, “Maps democratize precision conservation and land protection.
 It’s more than a map.”
-Hamilton emphasized how these maps help us precisely know which habitats are the most critical for conservation.

 Have questions about biodiversity, conservation, or NatureServe?
-Post them in the Science place in Esri Community to be answered by Dr. Hamilton and Dr. Wright.
+Post them on the Science page on Esri Community to be answered by Dr. Hamilton and Dr. Wright.
 Go to Esri Community